Biography of Alexander Graham Bell

 1907: Thomas Selfridge unsuccessfully pilots one of his kites, Cygnet 1.

 1915: First transcontinental telephone conversation on the 25th January between Alexander Graham Bell in New York and Watson in San Francisco.

-1919: Sets world speed record of 70 mph with the HD4 hydrofoil.
+1919: Bell sets a world speed record of 70 mph with the HD4 hydrofoil.

 When and Where did he Die?

 2nd August 1922, Beinn Bhreag, Cape Breton Island, Nova Scotia, Canada.